-The Coleman Memorial Library includes 20 study carrels for graduate student and faculty use.
+The Coleman Memorial Library includes 20 study carrels for graduate student use.
 These carrels have been set aside to facilitate advanced scholarly research.

 Policies and procedures governing their use are outlined below.
 Assignment to a carrel is a privilege.
-Carrel privileges are revoked if policies and procedures are violated.
-Along with these study spaces, several group study rooms are available for use by the general academic community on a first-come,
+Carrel privileges may be revoked if policies and procedures are violated.
+Along with these study spaces, several group study rooms are available for use by the general academic community on a first-come, first-served basis.

 Reserving a Study Carrel:

-- Carrels are for the use of Florida A & M University graduate students and faculty.
+- Carrels are for the use of Florida A & M University students who are enrolled in a Ph.D program.

 - Carrels are intended for those in the final stages of advanced research, which must be validated by the signature of the research/academic chair on the carrel application.